 At Carthage, research is built into every student’s experience.
 Research serves as the foundation for entire academic courses.
-In addition, all prospective graduates must complete a senior thesis, which may take the form of a research project, an art exhibit, a music recital, a portfolio, a research paper or other project that pertains to the student’s area of study.
+In addition, all prospective graduates must complete a senior thesis, which may be a research project, an art exhibit, a music recital, a portfolio, a research paper, or other project that pertains to the student’s area of study.

 Paid summer research opportunities

 Carthage offers students paid summer research positions through the Summer Undergraduate Research Experience.
 A hallmark of Carthage education since the 1990s, SURE offers students in all majors the opportunity to engage in full-time collaborative research with professors.
 Students work closely with a faculty mentor on campus for 10 weeks, receiving a stipend and research budget.

 Carthage students have a strong track record of obtaining positions in competitive research laboratories nationwide as paid summer interns.
 These opportunities give them further hands-on experience with cutting-edge instruments and methods and the chance to contribute to large-scale projects under the mentorship of research university faculty, postdoctoral fellows, and graduate students.
 In recent years, numerous students have participated in programs such as those offered through the National Science Foundation Research Experience for Undergraduates, the Medical College of Wisconsin’s Summer Program for Undergraduate Research, and the Amgen Scholars.

 Partnerships with national & international experts

 Carthage has institutional membership in the Council on Undergraduate Research, the preeminent national organization devoted to promoting high-quality undergraduate student-faculty collaborative research and scholarship.

 Carthage also partners with prestigious institutions, including